Jawan

 The inciting incident occurs at 20 minutes when During a mission, Azad is shot and critically wounded.
 The team rushes him to the hospital, where his mask is removed, revealing his face and threatening to expose his identity to authorities..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 42 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Azad decides to execute their most ambitious plan yet: exposing arms dealer Kalee Gaikwad by taking over a hospital and holding it hostage to force a public confession on live television., moving from reaction to action.
+This indicates the protagonist's commitment to Azad decides to execute their most ambitious plan yet: exposing arms dealer Kalee Gaikwad by taking over a hospital and holding it hostage to force a public confession on live television., moving from reaction to action.

 The Collapse moment at 125 minutes (74% through) represents the emotional nadir.
 Here, The villains capture members of Azad's team and threaten innocent lives.
 Azad faces the devastating reality that his crusade has put everyone he cares about in mortal danger.
-One of his team members is killed, bringing the "whiff of death."., shows the protagonist at their lowest point.
+One of his team members is killed, bringing the "whiff of death."., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 134 minutes initiates the final act resolution at 79% of the runtime.
 Narmada discovers the full truth about Vikram Rathore and chooses to help Azad rather than arrest him.
 The revelation that Vikram is still alive provides the emotional and strategic breakthrough.
 Father and son reunite for the final battle., demonstrating the transformation achieved throughout the journey.